Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose Bolt.new if you need quick prototyping, hackathons, building mvps.
-Choose Google Gemini if you prioritize google workspace users, research, multimodal tasks.
+Choose Bolt.new if your daily work is mostly in-browser full-stack app builder powered by StackBlitz + Claude.
+Choose Google Gemini if your daily work is mostly multimodal tasks tied into Google Workspace and free 1M-token context.
 Both are equally rated by users.
 Both offer free tiers — try each before committing.

 Bolt.new